MohitsSingh/Traffic-sim/README.md

-	# Instructions to access the Fort Collins city data inside your code
+	# Instructions to access the Fort Collins city data in your code

 	Here are the getters you can use to access the data.
 They reside in the class IntersectionData.
 To get a particular intersection’s data, call these getters with the inputId of that intersection number.